webdriverio/webdriverio/website/blog/2019-07-15-cucumberjs-v5-released.md

 ---

 We are pleased to announce that we now have support for CucumberJS in WebdriverIO V5!!!!
-This has been a great challenge for the projectcommitters so we're all very thankful for the time and effort they put into this.
+This has been a great challenge for the project committers so we're all very thankful for the time and effort they put into this.
 So normally we would say

     npm install @wdio/cucumber-framework --save-dev